dbushy727/sizeright/Readme.md

 #SizeRight Readme
-A shopping tool to help you find your sneaker size across all major brands.
+A shopping tool to help you find your sneaker size across major brands.

 [SizeRight](http://sizeright.herokuapp.com)